 The Oxford English Dictionary defines brand awareness as ‘the extent to which consumers are familiar with the qualities or image of a particular brand of goods or services’.
 Simplified, this is the scale of how recognisable your brand is to its consumers.
-Brand awareness is one of the major consistencies between B2B and B2C marketing and is non-negotiable for any organisation.
+Brand awareness is a key factor in both B2B and B2C marketing.
+It is essential for every organisation.

-Here are a few tips aimed towards building and maintaining brand awareness as a small business.
+Here are a few tips aimed at building and establishing brand awareness as a small business.

 1. Utilise email marketing